Azazel5/terrier-django/README.md

 1. Initialize a postgreSQL database and server on your computer
 2. Download the source code and set database credentials in settings.py using environment variables
-3. Make sure you have a csvs folder with the location, technicians, and work_orders csv files inside the terrier/scheduler directory
+3. Make sure you have a csvs folder with the location, technicians, and work_orders csv files inside the scheduler directory (scheduler/csvs/locations.csv, technicians.csv, etc).
+The file names must match exactly.
 4. Type the command python manage.py runserver to start the webserver and navigate to localhost:8000